-- 1. Decrease in operating revenue \ operating cost and gross profit: due to the impact of the global recession and NB destocking in 2022 - 2.
-Decrease in operating income: due to the decrease in gross profit - 3.
-Increase in non-operating income: due to the exchange gains from the exchange rate fluctuations in the current period
+- 1. Decrease in gross profit: due to the decrease in operating revenue and gross margin. - 2.
+Decrease in operating income: due to the decrease in operating revenue and gross margin. - 3.
+Increase in non-operating income: due to the exchange gains from the exchange rate fluctuations in the current period. - 4.
+Decrease in profit from continuing operations before tax \(\) tax expense and Profit: Due to decrease in operating income.